Esther Rantzen: Personal life

 In 1966, at the age of 26, Rantzen had an affair with the Scottish politician Nicholas Fairbairn.
 She wrote:

 In 1968, Rantzen started an affair with Desmond Wilcox, who was the head of her department and married to Rantzen's friend Patsy who also worked at the BBC.
 After several years they decided to live together, and informed BBC management of their relationship.
 Management's solution was to move the entire production team of That's Life! out of Wilcox's department.
 The new arrangement meant that Rantzen and Patsy were now working in the same department, embarrassing Rantzen and causing further pain to Patsy.
 Patsy Wilcox had always refused to divorce her husband, but agreed when Rantzen became pregnant.
 After Rantzen and Wilcox married in December 1977, BBC management moved her back into the General Features department run by him.
 By that time, That's Life! was achieving huge audience ratings and reaching the number one position, gaining more viewers than Coronation Street.
 This created tension among colleagues in General Features, who ascribed the success of the programme to Wilcox's relationship with Rantzen.
 They complained to management, quoting the BBC's regulation that husbands and wives should not work in the same department.

 As a result, Wilcox resigned, and set up his own independent production company, making award-winning documentaries such as The Visit, which included a series of programmes about The Boy David.
-For these, as well as previous films, he received many international awards, including the Grierson Life-Time Achievement Award in 2001.
+For these, as well as previous films, he received many international awards, including the Grierson Lifetime Achievement Award in 2001.
 Wilcox and Rantzen had three children – Miriam (formerly known as Emily, b.
 1978), Rebecca (b.
 1980), and Joshua (b.
 1981).

 In 2001, Patsy's daughter Cassandra Wilcox gave an interview in response to comments Rantzen had made about Patsy in her autobiography, alleging amongst other things that Rantzen had long harboured animosity towards Patsy.

-On 29 January 2023, Rantzen announced that she had been diagnosed with lung cancer.
+In January 2023, Rantzen announced that she had been diagnosed with lung cancer.
 In a statement, Rantzen said, "In the last few weeks I have discovered that I am suffering from lung cancer which has now spread.
-At the moment I am undergoing various tests, to assess the best treatment [...]
-I have decided not to keep this secret any more because I find it difficult to skulk around various hospitals wearing an unconvincing disguise, and because I would rather you heard the facts from me. [...]
+At the moment I am undergoing various tests, to assess the best treatment ...
+I have decided not to keep this secret anymore because I find it difficult to skulk around various hospitals wearing an unconvincing disguise, and because I would rather you heard the facts from me. ...
 As I am sure you will understand, while I am awaiting the results of the tests, I am unable to answer questions.
 Thanks to the extraordinary skills of the medical profession there are wonderful new treatments, so I am remaining optimistic."

+In May 2023, Rantzen announced that her lung cancer had reached stage IV and that she was on a new form of medication.
+In December 2023, in an article in The Times, she reflected on her mortality.
+On 19 December, she said that she had joined the Dignitas assisted dying clinic in Switzerland.
+She lives in the New Forest, Hampshire.